-P49 has former or current keeper (is former or current keeper of) is a shortcut for the more detailed path from E18 Physical Thing through P30 transferred custody of (custody transferred through), E10 Transfer of Custody, P28 custody surrendered by (surrendered custody through) or P29 custody received by (received custody through) to E39 Actor.
+P49 has former or current keeper (is former or current keeper of) is a shortcut for the more detailed path from 'E18 Physical Thing' through 'P30 transferred custody of', 'E10 Transfer of Custody', 'P28 custody surrendered by' or 'P29 custody received by' to 'E39 Actor'.

-paintings from The Iveagh Bequest (E18) has former or current keeper Secure Deliveries Inc. (E40)
+• paintings from The Iveagh Bequest (E18) has former or current keeper Secure Deliveries Inc.